 The FPE Design Challenge is a design-build project that offers small groups of students the opportunity to build a model house, utilizing fire protection principles (such as compartmentalization, ventilation effects, material flammability, fire detection and fire suppression) to limit the spread of fire and smoke through a house.
 On a volunteer basis, upper-level undergraduate students worked with a doctoral student and FPE professor and chair Dr. Jim Milke to create the design problem specifications and fire protection engineering principle teaching curriculum.
 Now, FPE students visit local high schools in the spring semester to teach the fire protection engineering principles and guide the high school students in the construction phase of their model house.
 The culmination of the project includes a presentation regarding what the groups learned, explanation of their design and a hypothesis of the fire-performance of their design.
 Finally, all model houses are set on fire in a controlled manner to test the proposed designs of each group.

 Fire protection engineers are in demand all over the world!
 Every building, every vehicle, and every industrial and consumer product must be tested and understood by fire protection engineers to ensure human and environmental safety.
 Everyone needs fire protection engineering, but most people don’t know it exists.
-That’s why there are typically two open positions for every student who graduates from our program.
+That’s why there are typically three open positions for every student who graduates from our program.
 It’s also why we have one of the closest-knit, most supportive alumni networks around.
 Our graduates’ employers include consulting firms, large corporations and government agencies.
 Every year, we host a dedicated career fair.

 Fire protection engineers may be involved in: